mcds-cmu/11634/s24/syllabus/index.md

 See the [Course Calendar]({{ site.baseurl }}{{ page.subpath }}{% link s24/schedule.md %}) for the tentative schedule.
 Specific deadlines are posted on Canvas.

+## Weekly Fellow Feedback on Standups

+Each student will be assigned as a Fellow to a team, with the responsibility of providing feedback on their weekly standups.
+To complete the Weekly Standup Fellow Feedback process:

+- Access the Standups Evaluation Rubric: This can be found on Canvas, where you'll get the guidelines for evaluating the presentations.

+- Attend and Comment on the Presentation on Persuall: Watch the team's standup presentation and leave comments on their presentation slides.
+Use the provided rubric as a guide for your feedback.
+Note that assigning a score to the team is not required.

+- Provide Detailed Feedback: Each week, you are expected to submit a minimum of three high-quality comments.
+Each comment should be well thought out and detailed, ranging from 50-100 words.
+It's important to distribute your comments evenly throughout the presentation.
+Your feedback will be assessed using Persuall's quality algorithm, and there will be a manual inspection after the deadline to ensure grading accuracy.

 ## Grading

 Grading will consist of:

 **Capstone Project Deliverables**

+- Weekly Standups:	5%
-- Weekly Standups:
+- Weekly Fellow Feedback on Standups:	5%
-- Vision Document:
+- Vision Document:	10%
-- Requirements Document:
+- Requirements Document:	10%
-- Design Document:
+- Design Document:	5%
-- Plan Document:
+- Plan Document:	5%
-- Midterm Presentation:
+- Midterm Presentation:	5%
-- Draft Report:
+- Draft Report:	5%
-- Final Report:
+- Final Report:	15%
-- Spring Final Presentation:
+- Spring Final Presentation:	20%
-- End-of-Semester Internal Evaluation:
+- End-of-Semester Internal Evaluation:	5%
-- Individual Growth:
+- Individual Growth:	10%

 Deliverables will be assigned a team grade, and it is essential that all members of a team make efforts to collaborate effectively.
 Above or below-average individual work may put individual grades ahead or below the group grade only by a small margin.
 We expect everyone not to isolate themselves and make a good faith effort on a regular basis to coordinate/engage with their teammates, share their insights, and make sure everyone can contribute.
 Individuals will be assigned project grades based on the team grade and peer evaluations.